jdx/mise/README.md

 The numbers in Calver (YYYY.MM.RELEASE) simply represent the date of the release—not compatibility or how many new features were added.
 Each release will be small and incremental.

-_\*This plan is tentative and the details may change, but the rough idea of making many changes now so we can have stability later is the goal._

-### Calver Breaking Changes

-When we switch to Calver, we'll immediately make some notable design changes to rtx.
-This will be the first and last time that such a change is made and I actually want to make sure we make as many as we can—because we'll be stuck with these decisions.

-Here are a list of the changes that will be made:

-- `rtx local` will default to creating `.rtx.toml` instead of `.tool-versions`.
-(If the config already exists the format will be preserved.)
-- `rtx global` will modify `~/.config/rtx/config.toml` instead of `~/.tool-versions`.
-This path can be changed with `RTX_CONFIG_FILE`.
-- (more to be added)

 ## Directories